UPDATE: November 2019

 clothing and bring your own water, bug spray and sunscreen.

-You’ll receive a confirmation once you've registered; one week prior to the tour we'll send tour and logistic details.
+You’ll receive a confirmation once you've registered; prior to the tour we'll send tour and logistic details.

 Once you receive a registration confirmation, please plan to arrive at the Indian Pass boat ramp by 8:15 a.m.
 (Eastern time).